MusicInTheTrees/BlueStaq-Elevator/README.md

 navigate to the root folder and open the file <b>bluestaq-elevator-app/system_out.txt</b>

+### Output
+This program will print the status of the <i>events, building, and passengers</i> to the file
+> bluestaq-elevator-app/system_out.txt

+<b> If you want you can configure this and have it output to the console.
+See below.</b>

 ## How It Runs
 ### Events
 Events are randomly created within the Building and affect the elevator